Skip To Main Content

 • Begin developing study and life skills in a residential setting.

-• Become comfortable participating in discussion-based classes, like our Humanities I course, and doing collaborative work, in our Arts Foundation course.
+• Become comfortable participating in discussion-based classes, like our Humanities I course, and doing collaborative work, as in our Arts Foundation course.

 • Have an introductory meeting with our college counseling team.
 The counselors also work with NMH’s academic advisors to map out a strong course plan through senior year.